farhanalii/farhanalii/README.md

 ## 🚀 Senior Backend Engineer | Python & ERP Specialist | Cloud Architect

 I'm a passionate backend engineer with **7+ years** of experience building scalable, high-performance systems that power enterprise applications.
-Currently architecting microservices at **Tier1 Asset Management Ltd** in Manchester, United Kingdom.
+Currently architecting microservices at **Tier1 Asset Management Ltd** in Manchester, United Kingdom🇬🇧.

 ### 🔥 What I Do
 - 🏗️ **Microservices Architecture**: Designing and building distributed systems that handle millions of transactions